clchan000/Multiple-QR-codes-Detection-Segmentation-and-Decoding/README.md

 ## Features

 ### Works
-* Detect Multiple QR codes present on a frame at the same time.
+* Detect all QR codes presented on a frame at the same time.
-* Detect and Segment detected QR codes.
+* Segment the detected QR codes.
-* Re-detect and Decord them with openCV function(OpenCV detector is not good, it should be fixed.)
+* Decord them with openCV function.
+(But, OpenCV Decoder shows poor performance...)

 ### Outputs
-* The images of segmented QR codes(mode1: not-aligned, mode2:aligned)
+* The images of segmented QR codes (mode1: not-aligned, mode2: aligned)
-* The positions of segmented QR codes
+* The positions
-* The decorded information of segmented QR codes
+* The decorded informationS

 ### limitation
 * QR Code model1, model2 Only
-* No distortion removal

 ### Environments
 * Windows 10
 * C/C++, Visual Studio 2019
 * openCV 4.1.1
 * openMP for Parallel Computing
-* Image Resolution 1920x1080
+* Input Image Resolution 1920x1080

 <br>